leadedge/SpoutCam/README.md

 This project extends the original SpoutCam project and is based on the considerable work and expertise of [Valentin Schmidt](https://github.com/59de44955ebd/SpoutCam) who assembled a self-contained solution for Visual Studio 2017, including the Directshow base classes.

+### OpenGL version

+The OpenGL branch contains a version of SpoutCam based on OpenGL.
+The project requires all of the files from the Spout SDK, currently the Beta branch for Version 2.007.
+The files required are included in this repository in the SpoutSDK folder and can be updated from the [beta branch](https://github.com/leadedge/Spout2/tree/beta/SPOUTSDK/SpoutSDK) if necessary.

 ### DirectX version

-The project requires some but not all of the files from the Spout SDK, currently the Beta branch for Version 2.007.
-Not all files are needed because the project has been revised to use DirectX 11 instead of OpenGL.
-The SpoutDX class manages these functions.
-The files required are included in this repository and can be updated from the [beta branch](https://github.com/leadedge/Spout2/tree/beta/SPOUTSDK/SpoutSDK) if necessary.
+The Master brnach contains a version of SpoutCam based on DirectX which has proven more efficient and faster.
+The OpenGL branch may not be updated after 2.007 release.

 ### Output folder

-Binaries for both release and debug compile, are copied as either SpoutCam32.ax or SpoutCam64.ax to the "release" folder.
+Binaries, for both release and debug builds, are copied as either SpoutCam32.ax or SpoutCam64.ax to the "release" folder.

 ### Register SpoutCam.